 Thanksgiving is not just about you giving thanks, it can also be a time for receiving some.
 This is why it’s an ideal time to reach out to your satisfied customers to ask for some feedback.
 You could ask for an online review, testimonial or even a case study.

 So why not show your thanks to those you contact by letting them know that their advocacy is both appreciated and rewarded?
-We highlight our partners on the website, collect reviews on G2Crowd and have an affiliates programme.

 5. Support a charitable cause

 Another way of saying thanks is to support a cause you or your company believes in.
 If there is a way that you can help those in need, make sure to tie it in with your business and vision.

 Among many other retailers, Costco respects its employees and their right to take a day off on Thanksgiving.
 After all, they are the ones who help in delivering the product and service to customers.